State Police (Albania): Significant arrests since 2020s

 The arrest of the "Belgian Most Wanted", also known as Safet Rustemi, considered one of Belgium's most dangerous criminals, Rustemi was involved in several assassinations in Albania and attempted to control prostitution rings in Brussels using violence.

 The arrest of Edmond “Edi” Dodaj, an International Drug Trafficker.
 Dodaj was a fugitive for nearly a decade.
 He led a network responsible for importing large quantities of cocaine from the Netherlands to Italy.
 He was apprehended by RENEA operatives following a European arrest warrant issued by Italian authorities.

-The arrest of Safet Bajri, 21 February 2025.

-The arrest of Shkodra's strongman Safet Bajri on February 2025, apprehended by RENEA operatives on orders from SPAK, he was charged with being linked to organized crime activities, including drug trafficking and violent offenses such as the involvement in the 2018 murder of Fatbardh Lici in Shkodra.
+The arrest of Shkodra's strongman Safet Bajri in February 2025, apprehended by RENEA operatives on orders from SPAK, he was charged with being linked to organized crime activities, including drug trafficking and violent offenses such as the involvement in the 2018 murder of Fatbardh Lici in Shkodra.

 The arrest of "The Gambling King" Ervis Martinaj in October 2018, after he was implicated in a deadly shooting in the former Bllok area of Tirana, resulting in the death of Fabian Gaxha.
 Martinaj was arrested but later released on bail due to insufficient evidence.
 In 2022, Martinaj went missing under mysterious circumstances.
 His whereabouts remain unknown, and he is considered a fugitive by Albanian authorities and has an Active Warrant for his arrest.

 The arrest of three Internationally Wanted Albanian Criminals.
 Emirjan Beu, Syrjan Tola, Dorian Beu, all of them were arrested as part of "Operation Highway" which saw the dismantling of an international drug-trafficking criminal group.
 This also led to the seizure of their assets in Albania estimated to be over €1 million.

 The arrest of over 200 Suspects as part of the Operation to counter the drug distribution near schools, led to the large seizures of narcotics of various types (cannabis, heroin, cocaine, ecstasy), showing public safety concern especially near schools.

-Rank Structure
+Rank structure

 In 2015, the State Police underwent reorganizational reforms which were expected to continue for several years.
 It implemented a new hierarchical structure composed of nine hierarchic ranks.

-Unlike many countries in the world where every sworn-in Policeman is called or referred to as a Police Officer, in Albania it works completely differently.
+Unlike many countries in the world where every sworn in Policeman is called or referred to as a Police Officer, in Albania it works completely differently.
 Albanian State Police has preserved the way policemen are addressed, keeping them the same as during the Communist Era, when the Albanian Police used Military Ranks.
 For example: The Military would address Commissioned Officers as Officers and Enlisted men were to be addressed to as Soldiers, this was the same case for the Albanian Police.

-Today the State Police’s Senior Ranking Officers and High Ranking Officers are addressed to as Police Officer (Albanian: Oficer Policie) and those that are below Vice Commissar are addressed to as Police Effective (Albanian: Efektiv Policie) or simply Policeman (Albanian: Polic).
-Officially by law every State Police employee term of addressing is Police Employee (Albanian: Punonjes Policie).
+Today the State Police's Senior Ranking Officers and High Ranking Officers are addressed to as Police Officer (Albanian: Oficer policie) and those that are below Vice Commissar are addressed to as Police Effective (Albanian: Efektiv policie) or simply Policeman (Albanian: Polic).
+Officially by law every State Police employee term of addressing is Police Employee (Albanian: Punonjës policie).